jadianes/data-science-your-way/sentiment/codementor.md

 First we need to init the *vectoriser*.
 We need to remove punctuations, lowercase, remove stop words, and stem words.
-All these steps can be directly performed by `CountVectorizer` if we pass the right parameter values.
-We can do as follows.
+All these steps can be directly performed by `CountVectorizer` if we pass the right [parameter values](http://scikit-learn.org/stable/modules/generated/sklearn.feature_extraction.text.CountVectorizer.html).
+We can do this as follows.
+Notice that for the stemming step, we need to provide a stemmer ourselves.
+We will use a basic implementation of a [Porter Stemmer](http://tartarus.org/martin/PorterStemmer/), a stemmer widely used named after its creator.

 ```python
 import re, nltk